pav0107/CV/README.md

 As a copywriter I was used to sweating over not just how sentences were phrased, but individual words too, because I knew the difference it made.

 In stand-up, feedback is instant and crystal clear.
-I became acutely aware that even the way I intonated a _single_ word made a huge difference, so I'm used to paying incredibly close attention to the smallest of details.
+I became acutely aware that even the way I intonated a _single_ word meant the diffence between getting a laugh and not, so I'm used to paying incredibly close attention to even the smallest of details.

 #### Big picture thinking

 In both advertising and stand-up everything started with the big idea.
 I knew that time spent properly here made the biggest difference down the line.
-I could get past the obvious thoughts and into more original,fertile territory.
+I could get past the obvious thoughts and into more original, fertile territory.
 Details are vital, but the phrase 'polishing a turd' is well-known in adland for a reason.

 <!-- #### Fast learning